3k1m/cpp/code_plagiarism/detector/README.md

 ### -oX

-This stem X specifies the result ordering of most similar documents.
+In this flag, X specifies the result ordering of most similar documents.
 The only permissible X values are 'asc' for ascending and 'des' for descending.
 For example:

 > ./detector -odes